 Outstanding Community-Based Victim Advocate – This award recognizes a community-based victim advocate for outstanding work in improving the lives of victims of crime.

-Awards will be given in April at the 23rd Annual Crime Victims Rights Conference in Wichita.
+Awards will be announced during the annual Crime Victims Rights Conference which will be held virtually from April 14-16.
 These awards are administered by the attorney general’s office Victim Services Division.